-All MSUPD incident reports regarding crimes and/or the Code of Student Conduct are forwarded to the Office of Students Rights and Responsibility.
+All MSUPD incident reports involving students where a crime was reported and/or the Code of Student was violated, are forwarded to the Office of Student Rights and Responsibilities.
 MSUPD Investigators will investigate a report when it is deemed appropriate.
-Additional information obtained via the investigation will also be forwarded to the Office of Student Judicial Affairs
+Additional information obtained via the investigation will also be forwarded to the Office of Student Rights and Responsibilities.